From Rezekne to the barricades of 1991

 We entered Riga around midnight.
-We were taken to Zaķusala by the TV tower.
-Columns of heavy machinery and log carriers stood on the Salu bridge.
-There were already thousands of people at the television tower, bonfires were burning, music was playing.
-The firewood had already been brought in and we were lighting our campfire to warm up overnight and be united with the rest of the nation.
-There were fewer people during the day, but the fields were full in the evenings and at night.
-Such a strong unity of the people can only exist on the barricades.
-We must thank God, destiny and the power of the spirit of the people, that today we have our own country and freedom.
-Let's appreciate it. "
+They took us to Zaķusala near the TV tower.
+Columns of heavy equipment and log carriers were standing on the Island Bridge.
+There were already thousands of people at the TV tower, bonfires were burning, music was playing.
+Firewood had already been brought and we were lighting our own bonfire to warm ourselves at night and be united with the rest of the people.
+There were fewer people left during the day, but in the evenings and at night the squares were full.
+Such strong national unity can only exist on barricades.
+We must thank God, fate and the strength of the people's spirit that today we have our own country and freedom.
+Let us learn to appreciate it.”

 Related topics